John W. Rawlings School of Divinity

 Purpose

-The Center for Apologetics and Cultural Engagement is designed to inform and equip individuals to engage culture by addressing the biblical, theological, philosophical, and cultural questions of today’s world from a distinctively Christian worldview.
+The purpose of the Center for Apologetics and Cultural Engagement is to inform and equip individuals to thoughtfully engage with contemporary cultural issues from a distinctively Christian worldview through a biblical, theological, and philosophical framework.

 Center for Chaplaincy